| | | | | |

 Listening to the bagpiper play as the sun sets is truly a magnificent way to wrap up the evening.

-When you plan your Carmel to Big Sur trip, add a day for Monterey.
-Known for its beautiful coastline, historic old town, and world-class aquarium, you won’t want to miss seeing this town.
+Known for its beautiful coastline, historic old town, and world-class aquarium, you won’t want to miss a day in Monterey.

 The sunrise on Monterey Bay is phenomenal.
 If you are an early riser, you won’t want to miss it.